 - Marketing and promotion of notary services to the general public, realtors, brokers and other industry partners through direct advertising, social media and public relations

-- Advocacy to government on matters critical to notary practice
+- Advocacy with government on matters of importance to the profession

-- Maintaining good relationships with individuals and organizations that are important to notaries
+- Maintaining good relationships with individuals and organizations that are important to BC notaries

 If I’m not an Association member, how will it impact me?

-The Association has taken over some of the work that the Society has always done to support and assist notaries, including continuing education, the annual conference, marketing and promotion of notary services, media and public relations and advocacy to government and stakeholders.
-The impact of not being a member would be not to have a voice or influence how these activities are conducted, not having the option of participating in the committees, not being able to stand for election to the board, or vote for Association directors.
-There will be other areas of difference such as pricing for education sessions, conferences and notary merchandise.
+Some BCNA events and services are available to BCNA members only.
+For others, there may be non-member pricing to attend.
+The Association has taken over some of the work that the Society of Notaries Public of BC had done in past to support and assist BC notaries, including continuing education, the annual conference, marketing and promotion of notary services, media and public relations and advocacy to government and stakeholders.
+The impact of not being a member would be not to have a voice or influence how these activities are conducted, not receiving The Scrivener magazine, not being able to stand for election to the board, or vote for Association directors.

 How is the Association board elected?

-The Association board is elected by the Association membership at annual general meetings.
-Association Practicing members in good standing with the Association and the SNPBC and who have practiced for a minimum of 5 years can stand for election.
+The Association board is elected by the Association membership.
+Association Practicing members in good standing with the Association and the regulator of the profession and who have practiced for a minimum of 5 years can stand for election.